oVirt/ovirt-ansible-collection/roles/manageiq/README.md

 Deploy ManageIQ in oVirt
 ==================================================
+## This role is deprecated in 1.6.6 and will be completely removed in 2.0.0

 The `manageiq` role downloads a ManageIQ/CloudForms QCOW image and deploys it into oVirt/Red Hat Virtualization (RHV).